Human Trafficking Survivor Resources: Reclaim Control of Your Credit

 What happens after you submit your request?

-Your request will be processed within 4 business days of receipt of the information.
-You’ll receive further communication(s) about the status of your request, including whether we need additional documentation to process your request.
-If information is removed from your credit report, we'll provide you a free copy of your updated credit report.
+We will process your request within 4 business days.
+Then, you’ll receive further communications about the status of your request, including whether we need additional documentation to process your request.

 Phone: 833-982-4057